top of page

 What financial help is available for me?

-As an unpaid carer, it can be helpful to know what financial support there is.
+When we're caring for a family member or friend with a health condition, it can be helpful to know what financial support there is.

 This includes Carer’s Allowance and Carer’s Credit.
 We may also be able to access additional grants from local councils too.
+We've created a simple Financial Checklist for us to see what we're entitled to.

 Depending on the age of the person we care for, they may also be entitled to financial support, such as Attendance Allowance, DLA or PIP.